Learn how to bleach, tone, or dye your hair step by step, easily explained!

 If you are going from really dark to medium or light brown, the best thing is to bleach your hair to a dark/medium orange, and then use whatever brown color you want, look for something containing .1 (blue) to neutralize the orange, and whatever other numbers you’d like.

-The best equipment for a professional hair color result at home
+The best hair color for professional results at home

 I’ve used these colors from Wella Koleston Perfect for several years.
 It’s a pretty common brand in salons all over the world.
 If you’re used to box-dyes and similar and then try this, you’ll feel the difference.
-They’re gentle, and they do what they say.
-They’re also pretty cheap.
-All you need is a koleston developer with 20 or 30 volume here (buy at least two), and one or several colors (preferably 2-3 tubes of every color).
-Remember, hairdressers usually mix two colors together to personalize it.
+They’re gentle and affordable, and they do what they say.
+All you need is a koleston developer with 20 or 30 volumes here (buy at least two), and one or several colors (preferably 2-3 tubes of every color).
+Remember, hairdressers usually mix two colors together to personalize them.
 You can do that as well.
 The sky is the limit!
-(Note, Wella have their own little twist on the color codes – just look at their color description instead, and keep the color codes in the back of your mind).
+(Note, Wella has their own little twist on the color codes – just look at their color description instead, and keep the color codes in the back of your mind).

 0/88 Is a pearl blue color that is great to add to brown colors to remove brassy/orange tones.